NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 Ranged cosmetics are handled through **Gameplay Cues** and projectile events.

-A projectile can map lifecycle events such as `Launch`, `Hit`, `Impact`, `Bounce`, `Exhausted`, and `Deactivated` to one or more Gameplay Cues.
+A projectile behavior can map lifecycle events such as `Launch`, `Hit`, `Impact`, `Bounce`, `Exhausted`, and `Deactivated` to one or more Gameplay Cues.
 This allows projectiles to trigger trails, muzzle flashes, impacts, bounces, explosions, final bursts, or cleanup effects without hardcoding Niagara Systems or sounds directly into the projectile actor.

-Blast components can also execute their own blast Gameplay Cue.
+Blast behaviors can also execute their own blast Gameplay Cue.
 This cue represents the blast occurrence itself, not each individual target affected by the blast.

 > **Gameplay Cue routing**